AdobeDocs/commerce-cif-documentation/integrations/02-AEM-Magento.md

 ### Commerce APIs

-This integration works with the latest Magento 2.3.3 release.
-Since the 2.3.3 release doesn't have full [GraphQL API](https://github.com/magento/graphql-ce/wiki/Roadmap) coverage, [REST APIs](https://devdocs.magento.com/guides/v2.3/rest/bk-rest.html) can be used for the missing features.
+This integration works with the latest Magento 2.3.5 release.
+For more information on GraphQL APIs and coverage, refer to [GraphQL API](https://devdocs.magento.com/guides/v2.3/graphql/index.html).

 ### Catalog Management